article banner

 What they learn is valuable, but every level in the organisation could benefit from a systematic approach to social media training.
 From volunteers to senior management, education at every tier of the structure will mean that social media is being used to fulfil the goals of the charity.
 For example, reverse mentoring programmes, such as those used at Charity Finance Group in the UK, pair senior and junior staff so that social media knowledge can be passed between levels.

-Charities that embrace social media can be engaged, dynamic and experimental.
-Nonprofits could learn a lesson from LEGO.
-Senior management at LEGO are encouraged to take social media exams following a one day theory and practical training course leading to a special qualification.
-The course culminates with a status update post on LEGO’s four million-strong Facebook page.
-“You see the nervousness around the room when they see they need to communicate with customers,” said LEGO’s global director of social media, Lars Silberbauer at a 2013 Marketing conference.
-“But when they get 500 likes, that’s when they realise what social media’s all about. ”
+Charities that embrace social media can become more engaged, dynamic, and experimental.
+Nonprofits could learn from LEGO, where senior management is encouraged to take social media exams after completing a one-day theory and practical training course.
+This course ends with a status update posted on LEGO’s four-million-strong Facebook page.
+“You see the nervousness when they realize they need to communicate with customers,” said Lars Silberbauer, LEGO’s global director of social media, at a 2013 Marketing conference.
+“But when they get 500 likes, that’s when they truly understand the power of social media.”

 Mark Oster is National Managing Partner, Not for Profit and Higher Education Practices, Grant Thornton US.